 With these two simple additions, we have unified the Iterable and Observable types.
 The only difference between them is the direction in which the data flows.
 This is very important because now any operation we perform on an Iterable, can also be performed on an Observable.
 Let's take a look at an example ...

 The Netflix API takes advantage of Rx by making the entire service layer asynchronous (or at least appear so) - all "service" methods return an Observable<T>.

-Making all return types Observable combined with a functional programming model frees up the service layer implementation to safely use concurrency.
+Making all return types Observable combined with a functional programming style frees up the service layer implementation to safely use concurrency.
 It also enables the service layer implementation to: